Evolving story, updated weekly as we know more.

 Suspended Evictions & Foreclosures

-That includes FHA mortgages, and Fannie Mae and Freddie Mac loans.
+That includes all properties with FHA, VA, and USDA mortgages, and loans owned or serviced by Fannie Mae and Freddie Mac.
 In other words, the overwhelming majority of conventional mortgages.
-The moratorium does not apply to portfolio loans however, which many landlords use to finance rental properties.
+However the moratorium does not apply to portfolio loans, private loans, or commercial loans, which many landlords use to finance rental properties.

 Many states and counties have also suspended evictions.
-That means actual put-outs; landlords can still file for eviction to start the eviction process, but not schedule a put-out date.
-In many states rent court sessions have also ceased, so landlords can’t schedule the court hearing either.
+In most cases, landlords can’t even serve an eviction notice, which means they can’t even lay the groundwork to start the eviction process.
+In many states rent court sessions have also ceased, so even in some jurisdictions that haven’t expressly suspended evictions, landlords can’t schedule the court hearing and thus still can’t complete evictions.

 Thus, there is no legal recourse, no consequences that landlords can enforce when a tenant fails to pay rent.
-Yet there are consequences if the landlord fails to make their mortgage payment – you better believe that lender will file for foreclosure.
-Because sure, there are some forbearance programs becoming available for homeowners who default, but I haven’t seen any that extend to landlords.
+Yet there are consequences if the landlord fails to make their mortgage payment, with many landlords still subject to foreclosure if they default.

 Real Estate Investors Have Control Over Their Returns